Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Byzantine Linearizable Snapshot

 Our pseudo-code is presented in~\Cref{alg:snap1,alg:snap2}.
 During the algorithm, we compare snapshots using the (partial) coordinate-wise order.
 That is, let $s_1$ and $s_2$ be two $n$-arrays.
 We say that $s_2>s_1$ if $\forall i\in[n]$, $s_2[i].ts>s_1[i].ts$.

 Recall that all processes invoke snapshot operations infinitely often.
 In each snapshot instance, correct processes start by collecting values from all registers and broadcasting their collected arrays in ``start'' messages (message with timestamp 0).
 Then, they repeatedly send the identities of processes from which they delivered start messages until there exists a round such that the same set of senders is received from $f+1$ processes in that round.
-Once the set of senders stabilizes, the snapshot is formed as the supremum of the collects in their start messages.
+Once this occurs, it means that the $f+1$ processes see the exact same start messages and the snapshot is formed as the supremum of the collects in their start messages.

 We achieve optimal resilience by waiting for only $f+1$ processes to send the same set.
 Although there is not necessarily a correct process in the intersection of two sets of size $f+1$, we leverage the fact that reliable broadcast prevents equivocation to ensure that nevertheless, there is a common \emph{message} in the intersection, so two snapshots obtained in the same round are necessarily identical.
 Moreover, once one process obtains a snapshot $s$, any snapshot seen in a later round exceeds $s$.